CluelessD3v/RemoteHub/README.md

 [[note | Wildcard function]]
-| A general use case Fire function in the case you *really* want to keep the event firing condition as a single logical unit, I don't approve using it since it's redundant and less readable, but hey it's there if you really want to use it.
+| A general use case Fire function in the case you *really* want to keep the event firing condition as a single logical unit, I don't really use it since it's redundant and less readable (IMO), but hey it's there if you really want to use it.

 #### `FireIfTrue`
 >**Params: (anEvent: RemoteEvent, thePlayersTable: {Player} | {any: Player}, thePredicateFunction: (player: player) -> nil ...:any)**